 After a decade of providing public health services in various jurisdictions across Canada, he moved to Winnipeg in 2002 to start a diagnostic and therapeutic nuclear medicine practice.
 He is currently a staff nuclear medicine physician and Nuclear Medicine Section Head at Health Sciences Centre of the WRHA; Co-Director of the WRHA PET/CT Program; and Medical Director, WRHA Central Radiopharmacy.
 He is also an Associate Professor in the departments of Radiology and Community Health Sciences, Faculty of Health Sciences, College of Medicine, and an Adjunct Professor, Department of Physics, University of Winnipeg.
 From 2009 to 2012, he was the WRHA Medical Director of Diagnostic Imaging, the HSC Site Medical Manager of Diagnostic Imaging, and the University of Manitoba Department Chair, Radiology.

-Kathy Penney was appointed on March 12, 2018 as a permanent part-time Commission member for a four-year term.
+Dr. Marcel Lacroix was appointed on March 12, 2018 as a permanent, part-time Commission member for a four-year term.

 Dr. James F. Archibald